NordicESMhub/deep_python/_episodes/01-numpy.md

 ![Heatmap of the Data](../fig/01-numpy_71_0.png)

 Blue pixels in this heat map represent low values, while yellow pixels represent high values.
-As we can see, inflammation rises and falls over a 40-day period.
+As we can see, temperature anomalies vary significantly depending on the geographical area.

 > ## Some IPython Magic
 >